“We can help the world make up ground on the SDGs”

 The global public research organization CGIAR is completely reforming the way in which it works.
 ‘One CGIAR’ is intended to bring many advantages.
 But what does this all mean in practice – for employees, beneficiaries, and partners?
 We asked Kundhavi Kadiresan, CGIAR’s Managing Director of Global Engagement and Innovation.

 Kundhavi was kind enough to give us so much of her time that we’ve divided the interview in two.
-Here is the first section; the second follows soon.
+This is the first section; the second is available here.
 You'll find more about her in person further down this page.

 Syngenta Foundation: What do you see as the most imminent challenges in agriculture?